Tree crashes into Queens house during coastal storm: FDNY

-MURRAY HILL, Queens (PIX11) – A tree came crashing down onto a house in Queens Monday morning during a coastal storm, according to the FDNY.
+MURRAY HILL, Queens (PIX11) – A tree crashed down onto a house in Queens during a coastal storm Monday morning, according to the FDNY.

-It happened on 170th Street and 41st Avenue in Murray Hill.
-Tree limbs and pieces of a white fence were seen scattered across the lawn.
+It happened on 170th Street at 41st Avenue in Murray Hill.
+Tree limbs and pieces of a white fence were scattered across the lawn.

 Firefighters were called around 3:15 a.m., according to the FDNY.
 No injuries were reported.